-Life in the Lion City is good, on that we can all agree.
+Life in the Lion City is good, that we can all agree.
 But when your time's up and you've got to head 'home', what then?

 I’m leaving Singapore.
 Soon.
 Like, three weeks soon.
 This crazy new world we’ve found ourselves in, with all its Covid-19 hecticness, has thrown something of a virus-shaped spanner in the works.
 It’s an uncertain time, and I’m not alone in my situation.
 And, while it will be nice to be back on familiar soil, I’m also anxious about leaving my life here in Singapore.
 The reason for leaving might be different from person to person – anything from redundancies to personal choice or even LOC changes – but some of the worries are the same.
-So am I doing the right thing leaving Singapore, especially when we’re still in the grip of a global pandemic?
+So am I doing the right thing leaving Singapore, even as we’re slowly getting out of the grip of a global pandemic?

 It’s funny – I never wanted to come to Singapore.
 I was a trailing spouse, but a reluctant trailing spouse.
 (Side note: how vom-worthy is that expression?).
 I had a life in Sydney, a great circle of mum friends, tried-and-tested haunts, and a bulging book of freelance contacts.
 I knew what I was doing – I had a routine.
 Then my husband lost his job, and there was nothing else on the cards.
 Square one became the norm.
 The months ticked by; the mortgage payments still needed to be paid.
 My writing gigs alone weren’t enough to keep a roof over our heads, and we started to get a bit freaked out.
 And then a job offer came up.
 The kicker?
 It was in Singapore.